awsdocs/alexa-for-business-administration-guide/doc_source/creating-reports.md

-# Creating Usage Reports<a name="creating-reports"></a>
+# Create usage reports for Alexa for Business<a name="creating-reports"></a>

-See how Alexa for Business helps your organization by creating usage reports\.
-These reports include the following informative metrics:
+You can see how Alexa for Business helps your organization by creating usage reports\.

+Usage reports consist of \.csv files that you can view in BI tools\.
+You can use them for further analysis by using ETL processes\.
+A visual HTML report is generated alongside the \.csv files\.
+It gives you a comprehensive view of Alexa for Business use in your organization\.
+You can create a report to deliver immediately to your S3 bucket, or create a scheduled report that gets delivered automatically to your S3 bucket daily or weekly\.
+The \.csv files contain 1\-day or 7\-day aggregate metrics based on your selection\.
+The HTML report shows a summary of the last 30 days of use\.

+**Metrics**

+Usage reports include the following metrics:
 + Invocations on shared devices
 + Meetings joined using Alexa
 + Private skill invocations